moostafa1/alx-low_level_programming/0x02-functions_nested_loops/README.md

 11-print_to_98.c --> prints all natural numbers from n to 98, followed by a new line {Numbers must be separated by a comma, followed by a space -- Numbers must be separated by a comma, followed by a space -- The first printed number should be the number passed to your function -- The last printed number should be 98 -- You are allowed to use the standard library -- Prototype: void print_to_98(int n);}

+100-times_table.c --> function that prints the n times table, starting with 0 {If n is greater than 15 or less than 0 the function should not print anything}